jsa378/CS-61A/my_notes/notes.md

 Note also that if we put `y = 1` at the top of the program, then that binding would exist in the global frame, but the two programs would also have access to `y`.
 So in some sense the frames for the functions are sub-frames of the global frame.
 If we also put `y = 9` in either of the function bodies, then `y` would refer to `9` within each function frame.
 Lastly, if we only put `y = 9` in either of the function bodies, but did not define `y` in the global frame, then `y` does not exist in the global frame.

+Edit: I've been thinking more about this, after working on a midterm problem related to frames.
+These are just notes to myself.
+Remember that an environment is a sequence of frames.
+These frames are nested in some sense; the innermost frame has highest priority when looking up a name, and the outermost frame is the global frame, I think.
+Note that frames in one environment are not necessarily disjoint from frames in another environment---for example, obviously the global frame is shared across all environments.
+Also remember that the parent frame of any function call is whichever frame the function being called was defined in.

 ## Ch.
 1.4

 ## Ch.
 1.5